 - How to set up webhosting for your WordPress site

-In addition to the detailed tutorials in the WordPress installation module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our written tutorials, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.

 How To Set Up Nameservers For Your Domain Name